Theodore McCarrick: Seton Hall Title IX investigation

-In November 2021, a new lawsuit was filed against both McCarrick and the Archdiocese of Newark by Michael Reading, an ordained priest who claimed McCarrick sexually abused him during a visit to the New Jersey shore in 1986.
-The alleged abuse occurred around the same time McCarrick ordained Reading as a priest.

 Vatican report

 On November 10, 2020, the Vatican released a report about the handling of allegations against McCarrick.
 It states that through an October 1999 letter from Cardinal O'Connor, Pope John Paul II learned of allegations of sexual deviancy against McCarrick while in the process of considering him for the position of Archbishop of Washington, but that an investigation was paused after three of the four bishops tasked with looking into the accusations provided "inaccurate and incomplete information."
 John Paul II then decided not to appoint him, but changed his mind after receiving a letter from McCarrick proclaiming his innocence.
 The report suggested that John Paul II was probably influenced by his experience in his native Poland where the communist government used "spurious allegations against bishops to degrade the standing of the Church".
 The report states that Benedict XVI asked for McCarrick's resignation as Archbishop of Washington in 2005, after learning about the 1994 letter to Hughes.
 The Vatican Office for Bishops ordered McCarrick to retire to private life verbally in 2006, and put it in writing in 2008, but both times he ignored their instructions.
-However, Benedict was also faulted in the report for not standing in the way of McCarrick's growing power.
+Benedict was also faulted in the report, however, for not standing in the way of McCarrick's growing power.
 According to the report, Pope Francis, prior to becoming pope, had learned of allegations against McCarrick before McCarrick was named Archbishop of Washington, but believed that John Paul II had rejected them.
 Francis knew of rumors surrounding sexual conduct between McCarrick and adults but received no documentation of sexual impropriety against McCarrick until 2017, and was not aware of accusations of sexual abuse against minors until 2018.